Research

 (PI: D. Johnson), 2018 – 2025

-This transdisciplinary effort will identify the overall contribution of dried fish to the food and nutrition security and livelihoods of the poor, and examine how production, exchange and consumption of dried fish may be improved to enhance the wellbeing of marginalized groups and actors in the dried fish economy.
+This transdisciplinary effort is identifying the overall contribution of dried fish to the food and nutrition security and livelihoods of the poor, and examining how production, exchange, and consumption of dried fish may be improved to enhance the wellbeing of marginalized groups and actors in the dried fish economy.
+The focus of uOttawa grad students and myself is female dried fish processors in the Tonle Sap region of Cambodia.

 Past projects

-Ecologies of Labour: Unpacking Labour, Ecology and Mobility within the Seafood Sector (PI: M. Marschke), 2018 – 2023
+Ecologies of Labour: Unpacking Labour, Ecology, and Mobility within the Seafood Sector (PI: M. Marschke), 2018 – 2023

-Integration of Social Wellbeing and Ecosystem Service Bundles for Adaptive Governance of Coastal Systems Experiencing Rapid Change (PI: D. Armitage) 2016-2023
+Integration of Social Wellbeing and Ecosystem Service Bundles for Adaptive Governance of Coastal Systems Experiencing Rapid Change (PI: D. Armitage), 2016 – 2023

 Our aim was to help coastal communities develop governance strategies to support more resilient coastal systems.
-We did so by understanding the interactions among people’s wellbeing - material, subjective and relational - and the ecosystem services upon which they depend.
-We refer to these interactions as "WEBs", or wellbeing-ecosystem service bundles, and we were particularly interested in how they emerge in coastal systems experiencing abrupt, unexpected and irreversible change, or social-ecological regime shifts (SERS).
+We did so by understanding the interactions among people’s wellbeing—material, subjective, and relational—and the ecosystem services upon which they depend.
+We refer to these interactions as "WEBs", or wellbeing-ecosystem service bundles, and we were particularly interested in how they emerge in coastal systems experiencing abrupt, unexpected, and irreversible change, or social-ecological regime shifts (SERS).

-Sand Labour, Livelihoods and Ecologies (PI: M. Marschke), 2019 – 2020
+Sand Labour, Livelihoods, and Ecologies (PI: M. Marschke), 2019 – 2020

-This Research Impact Competition award (FSS, U Ottawa) consolidated a network of ‘sand scholars’ to produce a co-authored article that makes sand mining and its associated issues visible through an analysis of its effects on labour, livelihoods, and ecologies.
+This project consolidated a network of ‘sand scholars’ to produce a co-authored article that makes sand mining and its associated issues visible through an analysis of its effects on labour, livelihoods, and ecologies.

 Transboundary Environmental Commons in Southeast Asia (PI: D. Taylor), 2018 – 2022